 Students gained further protections in Tinker v.
 Des Moines Independent Community School District (1969), when the Supreme Court ruled that school officials could not censor student expression unless they could reasonably predict that such expression would create substantial disruption to the educational environment or trample the rights of others.

-After Columbine, school security concerns prompted crackdowns on controversial student speech
+School security concerns have prompted crackdowns on controversial student speech

 Before the Columbine shooters went on their rampage, they had threatened fellow students and had stated their hatred of them on the Internet.